David Domenici

 Executive Director

-David serves as our Executive Director.
 Prior to forming BreakFree, he co-founded and served as the Executive Director of The Maya Angelou Schools, a network of alternative schools in Washington, DC.
 He served as the founding principal of the Maya Angelou Academy, the school located inside DC’s long-term, secure juvenile facility, from 2007 to 2011.
-He designed the key elements of the school model, including short, thematic units aligned with state standards, incentive programming based on the Positive Behavioral Intervention and Supports framework, a technology-enhanced instruction and learning platform, and a set of technology tools designed to enhance communication between school and correctional staff.

 The Maya Angelou Academy’s success has been widely recognized.
 The changes at the school were termed “remarkable” by a national expert and court-appointed monitor.
 The Middle States Commission’s accreditation team called the Maya Angelou Academy “one of the best schools we have ever seen.”
 The school has been featured in local and national publications, including the Washington Post Magazine and Education Week.
-David left the Academy in the fall of 2011 to start the Center.
+David left the Academy in the fall of 2011 to start BreakFree Education.